digital-blueprint/relay-example-bundle/README.md

 ## TL;DR

-The quickest way to make use of this template bundle is to feed your desired names to one command and generate a ready-to-use bundle with the correct naming.
+The quickest way to make use of this example bundle is to feed your desired names to one command and generate a ready-to-use bundle with the correct naming.

 See [Generate DBP Symfony bundle](https://dbp-demo.tugraz.at/dev-guide/relay/naming/#generate-dbp-symfony-bundle) for more information.

-## Using the Bundle as a Template
+## Using the Bundle as an example

 * Copy the repo contents
 * Adjust the package name in `composer.json`, in this example we'll pretend you named your bundle `dbp/relay-your-bundle`
 * Invent a new PHP namespace and adjust it in all PHP files
-* Rename `src/DbpRelayTemplateBundle` and `DependencyInjection/DbpRelayTemplateExtension` to match the new project name
+* Rename `src/DbpRelayExampleBundle` and `DependencyInjection/DbpRelayExampleExtension` to match the new project name

 ## Integration into the API Server